gem-pasteur/PanACoTA/doc/source/examples.rst

 Annotation: functional (default) or only syntactic
 --------------------------------------------------

-Now that you have seen the distribution of L90 and #contig values in your genomes, and decided which limits you want to use (if you do not want to use the default ones), you can annotate the genomes which are under those limits with.
+Now that you have seen the distribution of L90 and #contig values in your genomes, and decided which limits you want to use (if you do not want to use the default ones), you can annotate the genomes which are under those limits.
 Here, we only annotate genomes with less than 10 contigs and a maximum of 3 for L90 (meaning that genome2 is removed from analysis):

 Functional annotation with Prokka (default)::